Skip to main content

 6-15.
 Deployed to an OCONUS Area of Responsibility (AOR)

 c.
-If after coordination with the contracting authority for the deployed area, it is determined the deploying units are not taking their GPCs, these accounts must be temporarily suspended by the A/OPC, upon notification from the BO, during the period of deployment.
-If GPCs are authorized while deployed, the local RM must make appropriate adjustments to the LOAs, and additional information must be entered in the servicing bank’s EAS.
+The OCONUS AOR will determine whether the deploying CH will either 1) use their existing card or 2) receive a new card for use within the OCONUS AOR.
+The deploying CH’s home station contracting office will coordinate with the contracting office and A/OPC of the deployment AOR for instructions.
+If deploying CHs receive new OCONUS cards, their existing card accounts will be suspended or terminated.
+If GPCs are authorized while deployed, the local RM must make appropriate adjustments to the LOAs, and additional information must be entered in the servicing bank’s EAS if needed.
 The BO must notify the A/OPC in writing if GPCs are authorized while deployed.
 OCONUS GPCs will be managed to meet the program requirements of the issuing agency.

-a.
-Official Representation Funds (ORF) may be used to extend official courtesies to authorized guests of the U.S., DoD, and the Department of the Army.
+b.
+Official Representation Funds may be used to extend official courtesies to authorized guests of the U.S., DoD, and the Department of the Army.
 Cardholders may use the GPC to make ORF purchases and must comply with the policy and instructions in AR 37-47.

-b.
+c.
 Cardholders making ORF purchases must have a designated card solely for this purpose.
-A/OPCs must request third-line embossing of “ORF” when creating the card account.
+A/OPCs must request third line embossing of “ORF” when creating the card account.

 6-17.
 Cable, Utilities, and Telecommunications Services (CUTS)